eclipseisoffline/eclipsestweakeroo/README.md

 - Added `tweakPlayerNames` tweak, which enables using fancy names for the names rendered above players.
 - Added `tweakMobNames` tweak, which enables using fancy names for the names rendered above mobs, and makes these always render.
 - Added `tweakChatMessages` tweak, which tries to turn custom formatted chat messages into vanilla ones.
 It is a bit buggy at the moment, issues can occur.
-- Added `tweakSlippery` tweak, mostly for fun, which overrides the slipperiness of every block, can be configured using the `slipperiness` option in `Generic`.
+- Added `tweakSlippery` tweak, mostly for fun, which overrides the slipperiness of every block, can be configured using the `slipperiness` generic option.
   - Can also be used to disable slipperiness altogether (including for ice blocks and such), by setting to the minimal value.
 - Added `tweakJumpVelocity` tweak, also mostly for fun, which overrides the jump velocity setting of every block.
-Can be configured using the `jumpVelocity` option in `Generic`.
+Can be configured using the `jumpVelocity` generic option.
   - This option is set to `1.15` by default, which is just enough to allow jumping over fences, walls, etc.
 - Added `tweakDurabilityCheck` tweak, which displays a message when an item you're using, or a piece of armour you're wearing, is close to breaking.
-  - Can also disable using items that are close to breaking by setting `durabilityCheckPreventUse` to `true` in `Generic`.
+  - Can also disable using items that are close to breaking by setting the generic option `durabilityCheckPreventUse` to `true`.
+  - Displays a message whenever an item's durability is 10% of it's maximum durability, with a cooldown that can be configured using the `durabilityWarningCooldown` option.
 - Added `tweakStatusEffectHud` tweak, which modifies the way status effect icons are rendered to include duration time.
+- Added `tweakAutoReconnect` tweak, which automatically reconnects to a server after being disconnected from it (with a small delay, can be configured using the `autoReconnectTime` generic option).
 - Added `disableEntityCollisions` yeet, which disables entity collisions.
 You can still push other entities, but they can't push you.
 - Added `disableKnockback` yeet, which disables taking knockback.
-May not work on servers.
 - Added `disableFogModifiers` yeet, which disables all fog modifiers (water, lava, powdered snow, darkness, etc.).
 - Added `disableArmorRestriction` yeet, which disables the restriction of armour slots in the inventory.
 May not work on servers.
 - Added `disableBindingCurse` yeet, which disables Curse of Binding.
+May not work on servers.
+- Added `disableItemCooldown` yeet, which disables the cooldown on ender pearls, goat horns, and more.
+May not work on servers.
+- Added `disableIllegalCharacterCheck` yeet, which allows using special characters as U+00A7 (§), U+007F and more in all text boxes.
+May not work on servers.
+- Added `disableWorldBorder` yeet, which disables all world border restrictions.
 May not work on servers.

 ### Fancy names